New Road, London: Later history

 The route became an important transport link.
 In due course it was improved and metalled.
 During the remainder of the 18th century the northern edge of London's built-up area moved towards the road, finally engulfing it, although the 50 ft building margin was enforced.

-By 1829 much of the road was bordered by fashionable houses, and in that year that the first horse omnibus service in London was established by George Shillibeer.
+By 1829 much of the road was bordered by fashionable houses, and in that year that the first horse-drawn omnibus service in London was established by George Shillibeer.
 His example was followed by many others, and the route became the main artery for such traffic for the remainder of the century, linking the sought-after north-western suburbs of 'Tyburnia' with the financial centre (the City of London).

 In 1857, New Road was renamed, becoming Marylebone Road, Euston Road and Pentonville Road.

 In 1863, the Metropolitan Railway opened the first urban underground railway in the world.
 Most of the line followed the route of the New Road from Paddington to Kings Cross stations.

 In the 20th century, with the advent of motor buses and other motor vehicles, the route became an important orbital road for the northern part of inner London, and part of the inner ring road.

 Currently the road as far as the Old Street Roundabout is the northern boundary of the London Congestion Charge area.
 Traffic can use the route free of charge, but a charge applies when accessing the roads to the south.